aabigham/ESI_BA2_FREQ_ANALYSIS/README.md

 ```
 ### Instructions for this lab :
+First of all, you need to preprocess your text file via the java Preprocess file.
+To do so :
+- go inside the `preprocess/` folder
+- run `javac Preprocess.java` to compile the java program
+- then run `java Preprocess inputFile.txt outputFile.txt ` to run the file

-The language we used is C++17 and in each file you will find a Makefile used for compiling the program.
+The language we used is C++17 and in each file you will find a Makefile to compile the program.
 To compile and run one of these program, open a terminal in the `cesar/` or `vigenere/` folder, then run the `make` command in your terminal.
-An executable will be created.
+An executable (named accordingly) will be created.

 Running that executable should be done like this :
-- `./nameOfExecutable [options] [file.txt]`
+- `./nameOfExecutable [options] [file.txt] [shift]`

-Where the options are :
+The options are :
 - `-c` to **cipher** a file.
 - `-u` to **uncipher** a file.

 Some examples of running these programs :
-- `./cesar -c book.txt` will create a ciphered version the `book.txt` file, using the cesar method.
+- `./cesar -c book.txt 4` will create a **ciphered** version of `book.txt`, using the cesar method with a **shift of 4**.
-- `./cesar -u book-ciphered.txt` will ...TODO.
+- `./cesar -u book-ciphered.txt` will create a **unciphered** version of `book-ciphered.txt`, **running a cryptanalysis** to find the key by itself (since no key was in argument).
+- `./cesar -u book-ciphered.txt 4` will create a **unciphered** version of `book-ciphered.txt`, using the cesar method with a shift of 4.